Preparing to search

 There is no known cure, although some fungicides might be effective in suppressing the disease, enabling individual ash trees of particular value to be saved.
 These might include trees of high amenity, heritage or cultural value.
 However, such treatments often have to be re-applied periodically, perhaps every year, and can therefore be expensive.

-In addition, in 2019 the Forestry Commission compiled updated advice for ash tree owners and managers in its leaflet, Managing ash dieback in England, although much of the advice is equally applicable in Scotland, Wales and Northern Ireland.
-The leaflet provides an introduction to the disease, summarises current advice, and signposts to more detailed guidance produced by Defra, the Forestry Commission and others.
-To request printed copies, contact email@example.com.
+In addition, in 2019 the Forestry Commission compiled updated advice for ash tree owners and managers in its leaflet, Managing ash dieback in England.
+This leaflet provides an introduction to the disease, summarises current advice, and signposts to more detailed guidance produced by Defra, the Forestry Commission and others.
+To request printed copies, contact firstname.lastname@example.org.

 Upon discovery of infected ash trees in the wider environment in October 2012, we and others undertook a Great Britain-wide survey of about a thousand sites to establish an understanding of the distribution of the disease.
 The sites were ones which had received saplings from nurseries where the disease had been found.